chayan2024/UserInactiveOrActive-Handler-library/README.md

 # UserInactiveOrActive-Handler Library

-A library for handling user activity status.
+A library for handling user activity status wheather Inactive or Active

 ## Installation